sports and entertainment marketing / representation of olympic & paralympic sports athletes and athletic broadcasters in

 During her international career representing Team USA in Open Water Swimming, she has won an Olympic Silver medal (2012), 2 FINA World Championship Gold medals (2015, 2013), 2 Pan Pacific Gold medals (2018, 2014), a FINA World Championship Silver medal (2017) and 3 FINA World Cup Open Water Marathon Gold (2018, 2015, 2012) and 1 Silver (2018) medals.

 Haley is a graduate of the University of Southern California with a degree in Communications.
 While in school, she won 3 NCAA National Championships in the 500 yard & 1650 yard freestyle along with 2 Bronze medals in the 1650 yard free.
 She added 6 Pac-12 championships in the 500 yard & 1650 yard free as well.

 Growing up in the Anderson family was one with an aquatics background from mom Collette who swam at the University of Hawaii, to her older sister Alyssa who made the 2012 U.S. Olympic Team winning Gold in a long course freestyle relay and been passed along to younger sister Jordan who is a junior swimmer at the University of Utah.

-Out of the pool, Haley has given back to the community in Southern California through initiatives that helped provide publicity for the 2015 World Games Special Olympics and today is a member of the Los Angeles 2024 Olympic & Paralympic Athletes Advisory Commission with the hopes of landing the Summer Games back to the U.S. for the first time since 1996.
+Out of the pool, Haley has given back to the community in Southern California through initiatives that helped provide publicity for the 2015 World Games Special Olympics and was a member of the LA 2024/2028 Athlete’s Commission.

 Joe Berenyi - Paralympic